 Diwali is the biggest Hindu festival across all India.
 Its original name is Deepawali.
-As the name suggests Deepawali is “Deepon ki Laddi” means a row of diyas.
+As the name suggests Deepawali is “Deepon ki Laddi” which means a row of diyas.
 On this day people go to their friends and relatives house give them gifts and wishes for Diwali and also in the evening worship goddess Lakshmi, people wear new clothes, buy sweets, make rangolis, clean their house, make good and delicious food.
 In this way, the festival is celebrated all over India.

 History of Diwali: The Origins of Diwali

-Some people believe that this festival celebrated the birthday of goddess Lakshmi or to celebrate the wedding day of Goddess Lakshmi and Lord Vishnu.
+Some people believe that this festival celebrated the birthday of the goddess Lakshmi or celebrate the wedding day of Goddess Lakshmi and Lord Vishnu.

 Whereas beagles celebrate this festival in order to worship goddess Kali the epitome of energy.
 And there are Jains who celebrated this festival to celibate Lord Mahavira Nirvana.
 So there are different histories related to Diwali but all marks its significance as one of the major and biggest festivals celebrated in India.

 Also Check: Happy Diwali Photos, Pics, HD Pictures 2022